 This is highly subject to change according to weather and conditions, and hopefully, when the powder days arrive….

 - Pre Course.
 As with all our ski courses, we recommend you prepare as much as possible in advance with relevant ‘ski fit’ preparation and then arrive at least a day or two early to both warm up your ski legs & check equipment.
 This is especially important if you will be renting boots or skis & bindings.
 Please also make sure that your own bindings are correctly adjusted & skis are well serviced.

-- There is an informal welcome to the course, guests and guides & evening meet & drink on the Sunday evening in Sallanches.
+- There is an informal and optional welcome to the course, guests and guides & evening meet & drink on the Sunday evening in Sallanches.

 - Day 1.
 Introduction to the course and final equipment check.
 Off-piste skiing, backcountry journeys, fresh tracks and touring warm up shorter or aller retour journeys above the resort of Combloux / Le Plan / La Giettaz.

 - Day 2.
 Off piste skiing, back country & ski touring journeys starting from the lifts of Megeve.

 - Day 3.
 Away day ski touring with the aim of completing a classic day tour away from the lifts in the Aravis Massif.